Legoless/Alpha/README.md

 **This is an unofficial fork from the amazing Flipboard guys.
 It is a big rewrite of FLEX architecture, making it completely extensible, but sadly not backwards compatible with the original.**

-*It is currently a work in progress and might be too unstable.*
+*It is currently a work in progress and might be too unstable to be used in real environment.*

 ![View Hierarchy Exploration](http://engineering.flipboard.com/assets/flex/basic-view-exploration.gif)